mrhallonline/Motor-Driver-HAT/README.md

   <img src="https://github.com/sbcshop/Motor-Driver-HAT/blob/main/I2C_configure.JPG" />

  * You can change resistors of A0-A4 to configure the slave address.
 If you solder a resistor or short it,The address of the I2C range from 0x40 to 0x5F.
+ * For Example :
+   * A5 is 0, A0-A4 are disconnected (don’t weld), so they are 0 as well.
+The final I2C slave address is 0x40

 ### How To ?